joshwlivingston/advanced-r/README.md

 <br>

-Per the documentation, `base::object.size()` measures the size of each object, and does not account for shred objects within lists. <br>
+Per the documentation, `base::object.size()` measures the size of each object, and does not account for shred objects within lists. <br><br>

 *2. Take the following list.
 Why is its size somewhat misleading?*